hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Under high write pressure unmerged pages take over the storage space and we run out of disk space.
 Also increased number of pages is not a good environment for our queries, we to check more pages when we look for a key.

+A positive side of B-Trees is that each key exists one place only.
+This is a benefit when we look for strong transactional semantics.